 Hemet is a larger medium-sized city located in the state of California.
 With a population of 83,861 people and 27 constituent neighborhoods, Hemet is the 96th largest community in California.

-The per capita income in Hemet in 2010 was $18,284, which is lower middle income relative to California and the nation.
-This equates to an annual income of $73,136 for a family of four.
-However, Hemet contains both very wealthy and poor people as well.
+The per capita income in Hemet in 2010 was $17,631, which is lower middle income relative to California, and low income relative to the rest of the US.
+This equates to an annual income of $70,524 for a family of four.

-Hemet is a very ethnically-diverse city.
+Hemet is an extremely ethnically-diverse city.
 The people who call Hemet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hemet residents report their race to be White, followed by Black or African-American.
 Hemet also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.60% of the city’s residents.
-Important ancestries of people in Hemet include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 39.47% of the city’s residents.
+Important ancestries of people in Hemet include Irish, English, Italian, and French .

 The most common language spoken in Hemet is English.
 Other important languages spoken here include Spanish and Tagalog.